ecmwf/metview-docs/docs/api/functions/q_vector.rst

 ..  py:function:: q_vector(t, z, static_stability=2E-6, coriolis=None)

     Computes the Q-vector used in the quasi-geostrophic (QG) theory.
+It can determine the forcing for vertical motion in mid-latitude synoptic scale weather systems.

     :param t: temperature (K) on pressure levels
     :type t: :class:`Fieldset`